ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Ammunition Type

 The Renegade uses Medium Ammo, which provides "Moderate" armor penetration.
-This ammunition type functions as a hybrid:
+This ammo type works as a hybrid:

-• It will not shred high-level ARCs as effectively as Heavy Ammo
+• It won't shred high-level ARCs as effectively as Heavy Ammo

-• It will not "plink" uselessly against armored targets like Light Ammo sometimes does
+• It won't plink uselessly against armored targets like Light Ammo sometimes does

 • It damages both players and ARCs effectively

-This versatility means you can engage rival players and then immediately turn to eliminate ARC enemies without switching weapons.
-The ability to handle both threat types with a single weapon saves inventory space and simplifies loadout decisions.
+This versatility means you can engage rival players and immediately turn to clear ARC enemies without switching weapons.
+Handling both threat types with a single weapon saves inventory space and simplifies loadout decisions.

 Firing Mechanism

 The Renegade operates as a single-shot lever-action rifle.
 After each shot, your character works the lever before you can fire again.
-This mechanical limitation has significant gameplay implications:
+This has real gameplay implications:

-• It is not a full-auto "spray and pray" weapon
+• It's not a full-auto "spray and pray" weapon

 • It rewards methodical, deliberate shooting